Frequently Asked Questions About Bats

 How effective are bats in controlling insects?

-As primary predators of night-flying insects, bats play a key role in the balance of nature, consuming vast quantities of insects, many of which are costly agricultural and yard pests.
+As primary predators of night-flying insects, such as mosquitos, bats play a key role in the balance of nature, consuming vast quantities of insects, many of which are costly agricultural and yard pests.
 Furthermore, many insects avoid areas where they hear bats.

 Will having bat houses in my yard interfere with attracting birds?